 - Direction of wind: As the wind becomes more onshore choose a bigger fin and as the wind goes more offshore you will benefit from choosing a smaller fin.
 This also affects the type of fin set up to choose, those lucky to have a selection of boxes to use can really benefit from adjusting their ride.
 In cross onshore conditions single and thruster set ups tend to give more drive while remaining loose.
 As the wind rotates round to cross and then cross off expect that more options become possible and rider style is more important with all four variations working well with thruster and quad set ups having the edge for many.
 The Twin is a great all round solution for many which seems to have gone out of fashion the past couple of years but offers a loose option but not as directional as a single fin.

-- Crowds and sailing level: The more crowds the more competitive wave selection becomes, as the average level of sailors increases positioning and catching the good waves becomes harder, if you can pick any waves you want you can ride a smaller fin, if you face stiff competition choose something a little bigger as this will help you get into position and gain priority.
+- Crowds and windsurfing skill level: The more crowds the more competitive wave selection becomes, as the average level of sailors increases positioning and catching the good waves becomes harder, if you can pick any waves you want you can ride a smaller fin, if you face stiff competition choose something a little bigger as this will help you get into position and gain priority.

 - Water state: In choppy conditions choose a setup with more area and/or depth to help maintain control.

-Rider ability: As rider skill increases they are able to be more efficient and therefore can enjoy the benefits of a smaller fin(s).
+Rider ability: As rider skill increases they are able to be more efficient and therefore can enjoy the benefits of a smaller wave fin(s).
 Do not be too quick to change down in fin size; often you can increase your enjoyment with improved early planing etc.

-Rider Style & Preferences: This is linked to both sailing conditions and rider ability.
+Rider Style & Preferences: This is linked to both windsurfing conditions and rider ability.
 The same rider level at the same beach may want different fins to maximize their enjoyment during a session.
-Consider one rider who loves jumping but is less concerned about riding, it makes sense that he should use more area to promote earlier acceleration etc. Another rider with the same skill set at the same location on the same day may want to focus on his turns on the wave face and may be much less interested in jumping, hence he will need less power.
-Both options are valid, so always consider what it is you are trying to achieve and what makes you enjoy your session to the fullest.
+Consider one rider who loves jumping but is less concerned about wave riding, it makes sense that he should use more area to promote earlier acceleration etc. Another rider with the same skill set at the same location on the same day may want to focus on his turns on the wave face and may be much less interested in jumping, hence he will need less power.
+Both options are valid, so always consider what it is you are trying to achieve and what makes you enjoy your wave sailing session to the fullest.

-Rider Weight & Height: Taller and heavier sailors typically need more power to balance their force hence will benefit from bigger fins than smaller shorter riders when using the same size sail.
+Rider Weight & Height: Taller and heavier sailors typically need more power to balance their force hence will benefit from bigger wave fins than smaller shorter riders when using the same size sail.

-Type of Board Used: Some boards feel stiffer on the water, they need smaller fins to loosen them up, other looser boards can handle bigger fins; we are always trying to balance things out.
+Type of Board Used: Some wave boards feel stiffer on the water, they need smaller fins to loosen them up, other looser boards can handle bigger fins; we are always trying to balance things out.
 Boards with more vee and / or concaves will naturally have more directional stability allowing the rider to choose a smaller fin.

-Number of Boards in Quiver: Fins can be used to extend the range of boards, they help to adjust the ride to the conditions hence riders with one wave board may choose to have a number of different set ups.
+Number of Wave Boards in Quiver: Wave fins can be used to extend the range of wave boards, they help to adjust the ride to the conditions hence riders with one wave board may choose to have a number of different set ups.
 If you have a range of wave boards in your van then you are less likely to need to change fins for each board instead changing to a whole new board and fin set up each time you change sail size and or sailor location etc.